vstinner/vstinner.github.io/content/buildbots_2017q2.rst

-My first change was to modify the buildbot configuration to extract warnings from the raw test output to create a new "warnings" report, to more easily detect warnings and tests failing randomly (test fail then pass).
+My first change was to modify the buildbot configuration to extract warnings from the raw test output to create a new "warnings" report, to more easily detect warnings and tests failing randomly (test fail then pass when re-run).

 Example of orange build, x86-64 El Capitain 3.x: